datastaxdevs/workshop-beam/README.md

 </a>
 <br/>

-> :info: Account creation tutorial is also available here [this guide](https://awesome-astra.github.io/docs/pages/astra/create-account/)

 #### ✅ `2` - Create an Astra Token

-> An astra token acts as your credentials, it holds the different permissions.
-The scope of a token is the whole organization (tenant) but permissions can be edited to limit usage to a single database.

-To create a token, please follow [this guide](https://awesome-astra.github.io/docs/pages/astra/create-token/#c-procedure)
+> ℹ️ Token creation tutorial is available in [awesome astra](https://awesome-astra.github.io/docs/pages/astra/create-token/#c-procedure)

 - `Locate `Settings` (#1) in the menu on the left, then `Token Management` (#2)